Share this guide:

-When choosing a network that is not one of the big four, you should make sure you know which network it piggybacks, as this will determine your coverage.
-Your first step, therefore, should be to use an online postcode checker to identify the best network for your local area.
+When choosing an MVNO, you should make sure you know which network it piggybacks, as this will determine your 4G coverage.
+Your first step, therefore, should be to use an online postcode coverage checker to identify the best network for your local area.

-You can then decide whether you want to use the network itself as your network, or opt for a piggybacker.
-When considering all of the following options, remember that choosing a mobile internet network is specific to you and your personal needs - this serves simply as a guide.
+You can then decide whether you want to use the network itself as your network provider, or opt for a piggybacker.
+When considering all of the following options, remember that choosing a mobile network is specific to you and your personal needs - this serves simply as a guide.